 Brand journalism also offers SEO benefits.
 As Google continues to evolve and adapt to the introduction of AI, businesses must evolve and adapt, too, or they risk falling in rankings and conversions.

 E-E-A-T is a criterion Google emphasizes that helps determine whether a piece of content is valuable.
-If Google recognizes the content as valuable, you naturally rank higher.
+If Google recognizes the content as helpful, you naturally rank higher.
 This is done by establishing first-hand experience and genuine authority on a topic.
 E-E-A-T stands for:

-- Experience
+• Experience

-- Expertise
+• Expertise

-- Authoritativeness
+• Authoritativeness

-- Trustworthiness (arguably the most important)
+• Trustworthiness (arguably the most important)

 You have probably heard of ChatGPT and other AI tools that rapidly create content.
 Google has updated its search quality guidelines to combat this.
-E-E-A-T homes in on the limitations of AI because it can never truly replicate the human element of writing.
+E-E-A-T hones in on the limitations of AI because it can never truly replicate the human element of writing.

-Ultimately, a brand journalism approach to content marketing is more important than ever because, when implemented correctly, it satisfies all the E-E-A-T criteria, boosts rankings on Google search engine results pages (SERPs), amplifies traffic, and drives leads and conversions.
+Ultimately, a brand journalism approach to content marketing is more important than ever because, when implemented correctly, it satisfies all the E-E-A-T criteria, boosts rankings on Google search engine results pages (SERP), amplifies traffic, and drives leads and conversions.

 Why Brand Journalism is Important

-I regularly help clients establish an authentic and cohesive identity and a reliable journalistic voice – from their website to their social media to their email campaigns – in order to generate leads.
+I regularly help clients establish an authentic and cohesive identity and a reliable journalistic voice – from their website to their social media to their email campaigns – to generate leads.
 No matter the company’s size, this is the foundation for marketing success.

 I’ve worked with marketing agencies and companies in different corners of the world.
 One thing is clear: Trust is the ace up the sleeve for small businesses.
 It’s what makes customers choose them over larger, possibly more convenient competitors.

-Case Study: For one of my clients, an accountant, I have weekly calls to discuss the ins and outs of her work to get expert insights, and we’ve worked closely to refine the voice and tone to be more engaging and reflective of her identity and values.
+For one of my clients, an accountant, I have weekly calls to discuss the ins and outs of her work to get expert insights, and we’ve worked closely to refine the voice and tone to be more engaging and reflective of her identity and values.

-She receives several leads per week and consistently says she’s too busy to take them all on, which is a good problem to have.
+I ask questions about what separates her services and gather real-life examples of the benefits she offers.
+I craft a compelling narrative that tells her story using these personal accounts and insights.
+The results?
+She receives several leads per week and consistently says she’s too busy to take them all on, which is an excellent problem to have.
 Plus, we edit the copy live, so I can hear the genuine human reactions, like laughter when she reads it – which is what good writing should evoke.

-Fill out the form below for a free consultation to discuss your digital marketing goals and strategy with KWSM.
+Fill out the form below to start your conversation with KWSM.